 7 Farmhouse Inspired Vintage Thrift Finds

 - Antique Tobacco Basket

 This beautiful basket came from an estate sale.
-I was about to leave empty handed and spotted this in the very last room to look in.
+I was about to leave empty handed and spotted this in the very last room.
 It was way up high on a shelf and I knew exactly what it was from way across the room!
 These genuine, antique tobacco baskets go for around $100 at antique stores and this one was listed for $10!

 The texture and the color on this basket is simply stunning and it adds so much character to my entryway.
 The beauty about these baskets is that they are very versatile and can be used in many different ways in your home.
 If you would like to know more about tobacco baskets, you can head over to this blog post and learn more.

 These stunning corbels were also found at the estate sale on the same shelf as the tobacco basket!
 The color of the wood is so beautiful and I just couldn’t pass up the beautiful turned woodwork.
 Someone spent many hours making these and I was so inspired by the craftsmanship that these have.

 I have been looking for old corbels for over a year now but they are always out of my price range.
 These were listed $8 a piece but the guy gave me a deal and I ended up getting the pair for $10!

 These pretty corbels have enhanced this part of my kitchen in so many ways.
 As soon as my husband nailed these up, it was as if these corbels were meant to go there.
 They make a statement when you see them from the dining table.
 To learn more about how to incorporate corbels into your home, check out this architectural antique post.